 - swede (rutabaga)

 Empanadas tend to offer more variety in fillings, while pasties follow a more traditional formula.
+Argentina alone produces beef, chicken, cheese, ham and cheese, vegetable, spinach and corn (humita) variations as regional staples.
+Sweet empanadas also exist (dulce de leche, quince).

 Cooking Method